hiwelo/raccoon-starter/README.md

 ### Widgets
 With **[Raccoon](https://github.com/hiwelo/raccoon/)**, you can easily set up widgets with the `manifest.json` file.

-Each widget must consist of a specific OPP PHP Class like described in the [_WordPress_ documentation](https://codex.wordpress.org/Widgets_API).
+Each widget must consist of a specific OOP PHP Class like described in the [_WordPress_ documentation](https://codex.wordpress.org/Widgets_API).
 So, for a widget registration you just have to add the widget classname in the `manifest.json`, with its complete namespace like that:
 ```json
 {